-Multiple structures located in Downtown Nashville include: a new outdoor amphitheater with 60’-tall braced frames and 100’ longspan joists and trusses, and complex sloped roofs; six site buildings with load-bearing CMU walls and joists; and a 100’ x 30’ steel canopy for a VIP pavilion.
+Multiple structures located in Downtown Nashville include: A new outdoor amphitheater with 60’-tall braced frames and 100’ long-span joists and trusses and complex sloped roofs.
+Six site buildings with load-bearing CMU walls and joists.
+A 100’ x 30’ steel canopy for a VIP pavilion.

 Adventure Science Center and Sudekum Planetarium

 Project consists of the 38,000-square-foot museum addition.
 The structure was conventional steel-framed.